-The Town of Maxton's investment in capital assets for its governmental and business-type activities as of June 30, 2015, totals \$6,212,722 (net of accumulated depreciation).
-The investments in capital assets include buildings, streets, land, machinery and equipment, and vehicles.
+The Town of Maxton's investment in capital assets for its governmental and business-type activities as of June 30, 2016, totals \$6,356,552 (net of accumulated depreciation).
+The investments in capital assets include buildings, streets, land, machinery and equipment, vehicles, and work in progress.